Home/Food

 /to-hpu-nway/

 A comforting Shan specialty, Tofu Nway (literally "warm tofu") features a creamy, thick porridge made from chickpea flour poured over thin rice noodles.
+Unlike firm tofu, this is served in its liquid, silky state.
+It is rich, savory, and often topped with chili oil and nuts for a perfect contrast in textures.

 📍 Shan State, Nationwide1,500 – 3,000 MMK